qorg11/kill9/no_category/xmpp.md

 >government request in the United States or the European Union.

 Alright, they store, your **IP Address** and when you connected.
 Don\'t even think on creating an account here.
-And would give info to feds.html **SHIT TIER**
+And would give info to feds **SHIT TIER**

+Also, the website is **cuckflared**

 Snopyta
 =======